Click here to view our Disclaimer.

 Focus: There is more to owning or managing a HUD financed or subsidized property than knowing the 4350.3.
 This course highlights the key requirements of the “other” handbooks: HUD 4381.5 The Management Agent Handbook, 4350.1 Multifamily Asset Management and Project Servicing, 4370.2 Finance Operations and Accounting Procedures for Insured Properties, 4370.1 Reviewing Annual and Monthly Financial Reports.
 A must for owners and management agents who are new to HUD programs and a valuable refresher for those who are not.

-Format: On-Site: 6-hour Workshop or Virtual: One 6-hour session or two 3-hour sessions
+Format: On-Site: 6-hour Workshop or Virtual: Two 3-hour webinars

-Focus: Whether the property is a Section 8, Rent Supplement, 236, 202, 202/8, 202 PAC, 202/811 PRAC, 231, 221(d)3 or 221(d)3 BMIR, having an income stream that keeps pace with operating costs is key to ensuring the present and future viability of the property and its ability to provide the facilities and services the residents need.
+Focus: Whether the property is a Section 8, 236 IRP, 202/8, 202 PAC, 202/811 PRAC, 231, or 221(d)3 BMIR, having an income stream that keeps pace with operating costs is key to ensuring the present and future viability of the property and its ability to provide the facilities and services the residents need.
 Takes an in-depth look at the various rent increase methods available to housing providers, which ones apply to which type of property, when and how the Owner can choose their method, what to submit with the request, and how to justify line-item increases over 5%.
-The course will be based on the current Section 8 Renewal Guide, Chapter 7 of the 4350.1 - – Processing Budget-Based Rent Increases, and proposed guidance from the Draft Revised 4350.1 Chapter 2.06 – Budget-Based Rent Adjustments.
+The course will be based on the current Section 8 Renewal Guide, and the 4350.1 chapter on Processing Budget-Based Rent Increases.
 Participants will need a calculator.

 Format: On-Site: 2 hours or Virtual: 2 hours